paufregi/hawkeye/README.md

 # hawkeye
-Like Hawkeye in Avanger, this repo is useless
+Like Hawkeye in Avengers, this repo is useless